boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 #### Act as Master Widget

-This allows you to define this range slider widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This option allows you to define the range slider widget as a master widget so that its filter action can be recognized by other widgets in the dashboard.

 #### Ignore Filter Actions

-This allows you to define this range slider widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This option allows you to specify that the range slider widget should not respond to filter actions applied on other widgets in the dashboard.

 #### Enable Hierarchical Filtering